ESR-NZ/human_genomics_pipeline/README.md

 Requirements:
   - Input paired end fastq files need to identified with `_1` and `_2` (not `_R1` and `_R2`)
-  - The filenames of the pedigree files need to be labelled with the family name
+  - Currently, the filenames of the pedigree files need to be labelled with the name of the proband/individual affected with the disease phenotype in the cohort (we will be working towards removing this requirement)
   - Singletons and cohorts need to be run in separate pipeline runs

 Assumptions: